 With all of that being said, we do want to give you some idea of conversion rates across industries.
 Here are some median values taken from an Unbounce analysis of thousands of landing pages:

-Whether your landing page has a low conversion rate or you’re already doing well, there are always improvements that can be made.
+Whether your landing page/landing pages have a low conversion rate or you’re already doing well, there are always improvements that can be made.
 So let’s dive in together and explore a few of the top tips and techniques you may be able to leverage in an effort to generate better ROI from your SEM campaign:

-If you want to generate a better landing page conversion rate, it starts with getting more people to read past the headline.
+If you want to generate a better landing page/landing page optimization, it starts with getting more people to read past the headline.
 And you do this by writing better headlines that speak directly to visitors and motivate them to learn more.

 Here are some helpful tips for better headlines: